BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

                     # const [searchParams, setSearchParams] = useSearchParams();
                       const query = searchParams.get('q');
                     # The string that is used inside get method differents from website to website.
-            # useNavigate: It returns the current type of navigation or how the user came to the current page; either via a pop, push, or replace action on the history stack.
+            # useNavigate: Provides a function to programmatically navigate to different routes, either by pushing or replacing entries in the history stack.
             # useRouteError: Inside of an errorElement, this hook returns anything thrown during an action, loader, or rendering.
     # NOTE: You have to pass the RouterProvider to the render method from now on and not the App component.